UW-GAC/analysis_pipeline/README.md

         - Include covariates and PCs as fixed effects
         - Include kinship as random effect

-For single-variant tests, the effect estimate is for the reference allele.
-For aggregate and sliding window tests, the effect estimate is for the alternate alelle, and multiple alternate alelles for a single variant are treated separately.
+The effect estimate is for the alternate alelle, and multiple alternate alelles for a single variant are treated separately.

 Association tests have an additional level of parallelization: by segment within chromosome.
 The R scripts take an optional `"--segment"` (or `"-s"`) argument.
 The python script `assoc.py` uses the environment variable `SGE_TASK_ID` to submit jobs by segment for each chromosome.
 By default each segment is 10 Mb in length, but this may be changed by using the arguments `"--segment_length"` or `"--n_segments"`.
 Note that `"--n_segments"` defines the number of segments for the entire genome, so using this argument with selected chromosomes may result in fewer segments than you expect (and the minimum is one segment per chromosome).